 The PA 529 IP was upgraded to a Silver Rating in 2020, after receiving its first Morningstar Bronze Rating in 2019.
 Nationwide, only fourteen plans received a Silver (11) or Gold (3) Rating this year.

 PA 529 accounts offer generous tax benefits, including a state income tax deduction for contributions (up to $15,000 per beneficiary per year; $30,000 for married couples), no federal or state income taxes on investment growth, tax-free withdrawals for qualified expenses, and gift and inheritance tax benefits.
-PA 529 account assets also have no affect on Pennsylvania state financial aid eligibility.
+PA 529 account assets also have no effect on Pennsylvania state financial aid eligibility.

 Savings in PA 529 accounts can be used to help pay for tuition, fees, equipment, books, room and board and other qualified higher education expenses at most schools nationwide, including community colleges, technical schools, apprenticeship programs and four-year colleges and universities.